Medically reviewed in February 2021

 Medication for hepatitis B is often taken for life.

 Some of those with hepatitis C are able to clear the virus within 6 months of infection without being treated.
-Still, the CDC says 75 to 85 percent of people who are infected will develop a chronic HCV infection.
-They have a 5 to 25 percent risk for developing cirrhosis of the liver within 10 to 20 years.
+Still, the CDC says that more than half of people who are infected will develop a chronic HCV infection.
+They have about a 5 to 25 percent risk for developing cirrhosis of the liver within 10 to 20 years, as well as an increased chance of liver cancer.

 How to slash your hepatitis risk

-You can protect yourself from hepatitis A and B by making sure your vaccines are up-to-date.
-There is no vaccine for hepatitis C as of yet.
-To safeguard against contracting the disease, follow these rules:
+You can protect yourself from hepatitis A and B by making sure your vaccines are up to date.
+There is no vaccine yet for hepatitis C. To safeguard against contracting the disease, follow these guidelines:

 - Avoid unprotected sex.